kamel78/efficient-rust-pairings/README.md

 The prime field GF(p) is defined by the prime `p = 1/3 (x-1)²(x¹⁶-x⁸+1)+x`, while the torsion subgroup size on both G1 and G2 is `r = x¹⁶ - x⁸ + 1`, for a given x defined as a parameter of the curve.

 The curve on GF(p) is defined by `y² = x³ + b`, and the twist curve on GF(p⁸) is defined by `y² = x³ + btw`.
 Only one set of parameters for the BLS48 is implemented, namely the BLS12-575.
-This is a curve we discovered using exhaustive parameters set with respect to several optimization criteria, in particular; the existence of isogenies of prime order to hash in constant-time to G1 and G2 using SWU mapping.
-Unfortunately and surprisingly, the BLS48 introduced in the normalization draft [xx] does not have an isogeny for G2 at all, and its tower construction is not adequate for optimal implementation (due to the tower construction, and much more …..).
+This is a curve we discovered using exhaustive parameters search, with respect to several optimization criteria, in particular; the existence of isogenies of prime order to hash in constant-time to G1 and G2 using SWU mapping.
+Unfortunately and surprisingly, the BLS48 introduced in the standarization draft [1](https://datatracker.ietf.org/doc/draft-irtf-cfrg-pairing-friendly-curves/) does not have an isogeny for G2 at all, and its tower construction is not adequate for optimal implementation (due to the tower construction, and much more …..).

-#### Parameters of the BLS24-575 (M-Type):
+#### Parameters of the BLS48-575 (M-Type):

-- **x** = `- 0xff800801`
+- **x** = `-0xff800801`
 - **p** = `0x526222098be0d6809ec22a43ab79d1f2120ecbcfbab8934e6c19b1b30a442eea74c92f3ed3940030dbe05f531cd41c69464c793821806366ec094551c2828e22d811dcc31beb02ab`
 - **r** = `0xf81e36cde28fad72337ee7497988c7a518b481d35f9cca5a5cbb9c453c85b3ef09f470219adad65475809e468f2faa5490a999c9525ef3f601cd211813004001`
 - **b** = `1`